MicrosoftDocs/ATADocs/ATPDocs/atp-playbook-domain-dominance.md

    ![View the properties of "InsertedUser"](media/playbook-dominance-inserteduser_properties.png)

-As an attacker, you've successfully created a new user in your lab by using WMI.
+Acting as an attacker, you've successfully created a new user in your lab by using WMI.
 You've also added the new user to the Administrators group by using PsExec.
 From a persistence perspective, another legitimate, independent credential was created on the domain controller.
-The new credential gives the attacker persistent access to the domain controller in case the previous credential access gained was discovered and removed.
+New credentials give an attacker persistent access to the domain controller in case the previous credential access gained was discovered and removed.

 ### Remote Code Execution Detection in Azure ATP